 Early testing on a small number of celebrities and public figures shows promising results in increasing the speed and effectiveness of celebrity fraud detection.

-Meta plans to begin sending in-app notifications to several public figures who have fallen victim to celebrity scams in the coming weeks, informing them that they have been enrolled in the facial recognition system.
+Meta will begin sending in-app notifications to several public figures who have fallen victim to celebrity scams in the coming weeks, informing them that they have been enrolled in the facial recognition system.
 Public figures who are enrolled in the system can opt out at any time in their account center.

 In addition to the above, methods are being developed to use facial recognition systems to verify the identity of account holders.